 Pennsylvania bride Katie Muss takes her role as step-mom very seriously.
 She knew that marrying her husband, Jeremy, meant also committing her life to his 4-year-old son, Landon.

 But for Katie, marrying into the Wade family was a “package deal” that stretched beyond just Jeremy and Landon.
 It also included Landon’s mom (Jeremy’s ex-wife), Casey, as well as Casey’s husband, Tyler.

-The 24-year-old step-mom shared a touching video on Facebook this week of her reading “co-parenting vows” to Casey and Tyler during her and Jeremy’s wedding on September 23rd.
+The 24-year-old step-mom shared a touching video on Facebook of her reading “co-parenting vows” to Casey and Tyler during her and Jeremy’s wedding.

 Katie thanked the couple for allowing her to play a role in Landon’s life, and for being a friend to her along the way.